VCTLabs/WebArchivingTest/README.md

 machine" style.
 It uses Heritrix for the crawling/archiving and openwayback for the browsing.

+## How do I use this?

+This is packaged in the form of a ready-to-run [Vagrant](https://www.vagrantup.com) instance.
+Simply install Vagrant, and type `vagrant up` while in this directory.

 ## Heritrix documentation notes

 The main Heritrix documentation can be found